Cells in the box and a hyperplane: Inside cells and boundary cells

 valid when $K$ is well positioned with respect to $\zz$.
 But this is not necessarily the case with $S(v,t)\cap Q_n^d$.
 We are going to well-position it or rather choose a suitable basis of $\zz$ in which $S(v,t)\cap Q_n^d$ is well positioned.
 We start out more generally.

 Let $K \subset \rr$ be a convex body.
 A cell $C(z)$, $z \in \zz$ called {\sl inside} if $C(z)\subset K$, {\sl outside} if $C(z)\cap K=\emptyset$, and {\sl boundary} otherwise.
 The following result is going to be useful in other cases as well.
 It is similar to the well-known fact that the surface area of a convex subset of a convex set $K$ is smaller that the surface area of $K$ itself.
-To our surprise we couldn't find it anywhere in the literature.
+To our surprise we couldn't find it anywhere in the literature.\footnote{As we have learned recently, this result was proved by Marek Lassak in~\cite{Lassak} in 1988.
+In fact, Lassak's result is more general than ours and is used for a different purpose.
+His proof, just like ours, goes by a homotopy argument.}

 \begin{theorem} Assume $K,L$ are convex bodies in $\rr$ and $K\subset L$.
 Then

 \end{theorem}